AlphaRLee/RPBot/Commands.md

 * **Fixed modifiers**, in the format `<n>` where `n` is any integer (note that floating point numbers have undefined behaviour)
     * Example: `5` rolls a constant 5 every time
 * **Character attributes**, in the format of `<attribute name>`, where `attribute name` is either:
-    * a fixed modifier (default), or
-    * the number of sides on a single die (edit server's config.yml file so that roll.rollAttribute = true) You can use aliases (if configured) instead of the full attribute name.
-  **Note**: If an attribute the first expression in the roll command, then a d20 will automatically be added.
+    * a number expression (i.e. a fixed modifier) **Note**: If an attribute the first expression in the roll command, then a d20 will automatically be added.
+      * The fixed modifier can be changed to the number of sides on a single die (edit server's config.yml file so that roll.rollAttribute = true)
+    * an expression attribute (i.e. another expression).
+      Nested expression attributes are supported to a depth of 10 (any further will have a value of 0 added instead).
+      Expresion attributes act like a block with parenthesis.
+Therefore, subtracting an expression with a negative number or attribute will instead add it.

+If the attribute is not set for the character, a value of 0 is used instead.
+See the `&setattr` command for how to set attributes on a character.
+You can use aliases (if configured) instead of the full attribute name.
+See the `&alias` command for how to create aliases.

 All dice expressions can be added together with `+` and subtracted with `-`.